Cocomale/First_Streamlit_Application/README.md

 First streamlit application to create a fast Python based UI

-1.Code -> copy the branch URL -> git clone <url> in your local repository space
+1. Code -> copy the branch URL -> git clone <url> in your local repository space
 2.